Manage My Professional Brand

 What was your involvement in it?
 What did you do?
 How much did you increase it?
 Was it nominal?
 Try using a simple formula instead:

 If you include measurable metrics and you talk about the results, you can highlight the value that you brought to the business.
-Using this formula, a strong resume achievement example can look like this:
+Using this formula, a strong resume bullet example can look like this:

 To an employer, that achievement reflects a person that knows how to think about engagement and revenue.
 They knew what part of the website traffic mattered, and they had a clear understanding of what the outcome was to the business and what they were working towards.
 This person lines up goals, achieves them, and can talk about them in an empirical way and their impact to the business.